Cheltenham Interactive LTD

 Support the rollout, follow through on fixes, and leave the platform in a better state than it started.

-Early conversations usually end with clearer priorities, safer next steps, and fewer unknowns around the Moodle work itself.
+Early conversations usually end with clearer priorities, safer next steps, and fewer unknowns around the Moodle LMS work itself.

 Pedi and Yuri